wolff812/intro-to-programming-2023/instructions/section-2/lesson-2-1.md

 Fork this GitHub repository to create your own working version:

-**Note:** You'll be forking the freyr-intro repository NOT the eridanus-intro repository as shown in the image below
+**Note:** You'll be forking the intro-to-programming-2023 repository NOT the eridanus-intro repository as shown in the image below

 ![Fork Assignment: Step 1](../assets/fork-assignment/fork-step-1.png)